Information in English

 The Animal Welfare Label is the only official label for products that meet the provisions of the Austrian Animal Welfare Act.
 It guarantees compliance with the legal animal welfare requirements based on a scientific examination and practical experience.

 The Animal Welfare Label guarantees legal certainty!

 The Animal Welfare Label is awarded by the Specialist Unit for Animal Husbandry and Animal Welfare.
-The Specialist Unit, located on the grounds of Vienna University of Veterinary Medicine, is an independent body established on the basis of Art.
+The Specialist Unit, located on the grounds of the University of Veterinary Medicine Vienna, is an independent body established on the basis of Art.
 18 para.
 6 of the Austrian Animal Welfare Act.
 This enables professional exchange with veterinary experts, particularly with regard to animal husbandry and animal welfare, at any given time.

 The Specialist Unit’s role is to check that animal husbandry and stable systems, pet accommodations and pet accessories as well as other technical equipment used in husbandry and pet keeping are in compliance with the Austrian Animal Welfare Act.

 Article 18 para.
 7 of the Austrian Animal Welfare Act stipulates the mandatory examination of all innovative products before they are offered on the Austrian market.
 Innovative products are defined as any that were not in use in animal husbandry in Austria prior to March 2012 (date of entry into force of the Specialist Unit/Husbandry System Regulation) or that differ, either as a whole or in their individual components, from existing systems or equipment, thus changing their functional areas of use or their use by animals.